Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 </div>

-Given that there are more values reported for the bulk density of the whole soil than for the fine earth fraction, we propose to first estimate the bulk density of the whole soil (using appropriate pedo-transfer functions) and then apply corrections to estimate the bulk density of the fine earth fraction, correcting for the effect of course
+Given that there are more values reported for the bulk density of the whole soil than for the fine earth fraction, we elect to first estimate the bulk density of the whole soil (using appropriate pedo-transfer functions) and then apply corrections to estimate the bulk density of the fine earth fraction, correcting for the effect of course